 Every embedding API I’ve worked with sends vectors as JSON.
+It’s convenient, but it is also one of the most expensive ways to move numerical data.

-Here’s the benchmark, measured against 1,000 embeddings at 1,536 dimensions each:
+Here is the benchmark, measuring 1,000 embeddings at 1,536 dimensions each:

 | Metric | JSON Float Array | Base64 Float Buffer | Improvement |